harbortype/glyphs-scripts/README.md

 ### Paths

 - **Add Extremes to Selection:** Adds extreme points to selected paths.
+- **Add Nodes on Selected Segments at 45°:** Adds nodes at 45° on selected segments.
+Interpolation may produce kinks if a node changes the angle AND proportion of its handles between masters.
+This is not a problem for extremes, but sometimes we need to add intermediate nodes to better control a curve.
+The easiest way to ensure no kinks will happen in difficult curves is to keep the handles at a constant angle, like 45°.
 - **Add Point Along Segment:** Adds points along selected segments at a specific position (time).
 Needs Vanilla.
 - **Create Centerline:** Creates a centerline between two selected paths.
 The paths should have opposite directions.
 If it doesn’t work as expected, try reversing one of the paths.
 Needs Vanilla.
 - **Duplicate Selected Nodes:** Creates a copy of the selected nodes and adds them in place.